anjumanraut/cli-mcp-server/README.md

    start-server.bat [allowed-path-1] [allowed-path-2] ...
    ```

 The server accepts directory paths as arguments.
-Only these directories will be accessible for terminal commands.
+Only these directories will be accessible for command execution.

 ### Configuration